Effective: February 12, 1996

 The university's Licensing Program Guidelines for the Use of Iowa State University Marks provides the management details (see Resources below).

-Use of the Marks by entities internal to the university is managed by the university executive officers including the president, senior vice president and provost, vice presidents, vice provosts, deans, directors, and affiliated organization directors.
+The decision by an internal university entity to use marks is made by university executive officers, including the president, senior vice presidents and provost, vice presidents, vice provosts, deans, directors, and affiliated organization directors as applicable, and use of the marks is managed by Trademark Licensing.

 The Guidelines for the Internal Use of Iowa State University's Marks and the Guidelines for University Trademark Use by Student and Campus Organizations provide the management details (see Resources below).

 Net revenues are distributed to university units under a policy determined by the university president.
-Distribution is approved by the Vice President for Business and Finance.
+Distribution is approved by the University Counsel.